-A promissory note is a document through which an owner financing transaction is made.
-It is written documentation of the money to be paid to the seller, specified by them for a specific date, on a schedule.
+You can use a promissory note for an owner financing transaction.
+The promissory note will document the terms of the contract including the money to be paid to the seller, specified by them for a specific date, on a schedule.

-When you finance, you are essentially going into debt willingly by being the recipient of a loan from a bank or, in this case, the seller.
+When using a promissory note for seller financing, the buyer is going into debt willingly by being the recipient of a loan from the seller.
 The promissory note is where all the terms of the loan are denoted, including the interest rate on the loan, the loan amount, and the parties’ signatures.
+Typically, the deed will be transferred to the buyer and the promissory note will be secured by the house.

 Typical owner financing terms are short-term – this may be the reason you wanted to avoid banks in the first place.
 Also, if an owner financing plan lasts more than five years, it stands to reason that the owner should be able to qualify for a traditional loan from a bank, or else they shouldn’t have financed in the first place.